-The attached spreadsheet identifies many suggestions for "how" this might be accomplished.
+The attached spreadsheet identifies many suggestions for "how" to achieve a more dispersed Western approach.
 (See spreadsheet items Q through CC).
+The Ad Hoc Committee is requesting written responses from the FAA to these items.

 Request to the FAA #1: The Ad Hoc Committee requests the FAA to explore options and procedure changes that will still allow for the safe landing of aircraft at SJC, AND return to a more dispersed distribution of aircraft.
-(Using the criteria listed below)
+(Using the success criteria listed below)

-Dispersion can mean different things in each of the impacted cities:
+Dispersion of the existing air traffic can mean different things in each of the impacted cities:

-Without being prescriptive of "how" to achieve dispersion over each city, the following details will try and define success criteria for dispersion of aircraft over each city.
+Without being prescriptive of "how" to achieve dispersion of the existing air traffic over each city, the following details will try and define success criteria for dispersion of aircraft over each city.